On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary: Background

 Critically, the approximation scheme~\eqref{eq:approx1} needs to be \emph{consistent} with the underlying PDE~\eqref{eq:PDE}. \begin{definition}[Consistency error] We say that the approximation $F^h$ of the PDE operator $F$ has consistency error $\mathcal{O} \left( h^{\alpha} \right)$ if for every smooth $\phi\in C^{2,1}(M)$ there exists a constant $C$ such that

 for every sufficiently small $h>0$. \end{definition}

-\begin{remark} In this article, we assume solutions are $C^{2,1}$.
-It is also possible to design approximation schemes that depend on higher-order derivatives of the solution; indeed, this is assumption is typically needed for schemes with higher-order consistency error ($\alpha>2$).
+\begin{remark} {In this article, we assume conditions that ensure solutions lie in the H\"older space $C^{2,1}(M)$.} It is also possible to design approximation schemes that depend on higher-order derivatives of the solution; indeed, this is assumption is typically needed for schemes with {superlinear} consistency error ($\alpha>{1}$).
 The schemes analyzed in this article are required to satisfy an additional monotonicity assumption, which limits the consistency error to at most second-order ($\alpha \leq 2$).
 See~\cite[Theorem~4]{ObermanSINUM}. \end{remark}

-Another concept that has proved important in the numerical analysis of fully nonlinear elliptic equations is \emph{monotonicity}~\cite{BSNum}.
+Another concept that has proved important in the numerical analysis of elliptic equations is \emph{monotonicity}~\cite{BSNum}.
 At its essence, monotone schemes reflect at the discrete level the elliptic structure of the underlying PDE.
 This allows one to establish key properties of the discretization including a discrete comparison principle.
 Even in the linear setting, monotonicity can play an important role in establishing well-posedness and stability of the approximation scheme~\eqref{eq:approx1}.

-\begin{definition}[Monotonicity] The approximation scheme $F^h$ is \emph{monotone} if it is a non-decreasing functions of its final two arguments. \end{definition}
+\begin{definition}[Monotonicity] The approximation scheme $F^h$~{\eqref{eq:approx1}} is \emph{monotone} if it is a non-decreasing functions of its final two arguments. \end{definition}